chmouel/pipelines-as-code/docs/content/docs/dev/_index.md

   pass insert -m github-app/github-private-key
   ```

-- If you need to redeploy your pac install (and only pac), you can do:
+- Need to redeploy just Pipelines-as-Code itself?
+Easy peasy.
+You've got a few options:

   ```shell
   ./hack/dev/kind/install.sh -p
   ```

-  or
+  or the shorter `make` version:

   ```shell
   make rdev
   ```

-  or you can do this directly with ko:
+  Or, if you're feeling adventurous and want to use `ko` directly:

   ```shell
   env KO_DOCKER_REPO=localhost:5000 ko apply -f ${1:-"config"} -B
   ```

-- more flags: `-b` to only do the kind creation+nginx+docker image, `-r` to
+-  There are a few more flags you can use with `./hack/dev/kind/install.sh`:

+  - `-b`:  Just creates the `kind` cluster, nginx ingress, and Docker image build setup – skips the rest.
-  install from the latest stable release (override with the env variable `PAC_RELEASE`)
+  - `-r`: Installs Pipelines-as-Code from the latest stable release (you can override which release with the `PAC_RELEASE` environment variable) instead of building from your local code using `ko`.
-  instead of ko. `-c` will only do the pac configuration (i.e., creation of
-  secrets/ingress, etc..)

-- see the [install.sh](https://github.com/openshift-pipelines/pipelines-as-code/blob/main/hack/dev/kind/install.sh) -h for all flags

-## Gitea

-Gitea is "unofficially" supported.
-You just need to configure Gitea the same way
-you do for other webhook methods with a token.

-Here is an example of a Gitea NS/CRD/Secret (set to empty):
+  - `-c`: Only configures Pipelines-as-Code (creates secrets, ingress, etc.) – assumes it's already installed.

+-  For all the nitty-gritty details and more flags, run:  `./hack/dev/kind/install.sh -h`.
+It's got all the info!

+## Gitea: Our "Unofficially" Official Sidekick

+We "unofficially" support Gitea.
+Basically, if you know how to set up webhooks for other Git providers, you're golden with Gitea too.
+Just configure it with a token, just like you would for, say, GitHub or GitLab.

+Here's a sample Kubernetes setup – Namespace, Repository CRD, and Secret – for Gitea (you'll need to fill in the blanks):

 ```yaml
 ---